thlee/SNPhylo/docs/install_on_linux.rst

     dnaml is not found.
 Is the program already installed? [y/N] y Please enter the path of dnaml program (ex: /home/foo/bin/dnaml): /home/foo/snphylo/phylip/exe/dnaml

-    At least one R library (gdsfmt, phangorn, SNPRelate or getopt) to run this pipeline is not found.
+    At least one R package (gdsfmt, phangorn, SNPRelate or getopt) to run this pipeline is not found.
 Is the program already installed? [y/N] n

-    Do you want to install the libraries by this script? [y/N] y
+    Do you want to install the packages by this script? [y/N] y

     ......
-(Installing R libraries)
+(Installing R packages)

     SNPHYLO is successfully installed!!!